Sixth-form Education: International Comparisons

 International examples of programme hours are widely used, but those comparisons need to be carefully interpreted.
 It is important that we understand what the estimates include, how programmes of longer duration or higher intensity are funded and how they sit beside other routes for young people to take from school to work.
 It is not always clear in the various studies where work experience is included in the figures.
 Certainly in the planned hours used to benchmark our own programmes for funding, we do not include self-directed study or homework, which is a key part of this phase of education.
 It is important that we develop a system that serves our pupils and our economy.

 In England, we have an established academic route for sixth-form students through well-respected A-level qualifications.
 It is true that our system requires pupils to make choices and therefore, to a certain extent, to specialise in a smaller number of subjects for the sixth-form stage, but some degree of specialisation is a feature of systems in other countries as well.
 Through the A-level route, our academic system at post-16 is effective in preparing pupils for successful futures through in-depth study of the subjects they choose.
-We have some of the best universities in the world, and the proportion of English students studying in higher education is now higher than it has ever been.
+We have some of the best universities in the world, and the proportion of English students studying in higher education is now larger than it has ever been.
 That includes the highest ever entry rate for the most disadvantaged 18-year-olds.

 Of course, we are not standing still, and we are strengthening the design of A-levels to make sure that pupils continue to be fully equipped for the future.
 We have given higher education providers a leading role in redesigning a number of key A-levels, to ensure that pupils who take these qualifications are prepared for undergraduate-level study.
 We have also redesigned the assessment model, increasing the time available for high-quality teaching rather than taking exams.